jdvorsky/Creator-Surface/DESIGN.md

 - React tests for synchronized surfaces, accessibility states, toolbar flows, and recovery UI
 - Playwright tests for reviewer workflows in Chromium and WebKit

+## Agentic Implementation Workflow

+My six-hour agentic workflow worked through tight verification loops rather than a single long implementation pass.
+I started by freezing the acceptance contract, then asked parallel agents to inspect separate risk areas: source-of-truth/state transitions, validation coverage, synchronized UI behavior, accessibility, and end-to-end reviewer flows.
+Each agent returned factual gaps with file references and suggested tests, not broad opinions.

+Implementation then proceeded in small loops: choose one high-value gap, patch it, add or update the smallest proving test, run the relevant subset, and then continue.
+The main agent would own integration and product judgment, keeping optional polish from weakening P0 data-safety behavior.
+Near the end, the loop switched from feature work to release hardening: full `npm run check`, cross-browser Playwright, docs trimming, and a clean submission depot with only reviewer-facing history.

+This workflow uses the token budget for early coverage and contradiction detection, then spends the final window on convergence: fewer changes, stronger tests, and playtest-generated QoL.

 The main commands are documented in `README.md`.